databubs/Spotify_Youtube_Dataset/README.md

 # Introduction
 Hello there!
 My name is Bobby and in this case study, I will be primarily focusing on visualizing music trends and popularity using datasets from Spotify and YouTube using R Studio.

+# Ask
+What are we trying to figure out of this dataset?
+Well for starters,

 # Data Source
 The data was obtained from Kaggle [Click to view the dataset](https://www.kaggle.com/datasets/salvatorerastelli/spotify-and-youtube)